 Some of the lusii may count too.
 Tinkerbull is under this category, though he's more just plain adorable.
 Aurthour, the weird-looking centaur-cow-man lusus of Equius, fits better.
 He's definitely not cute by normal standards, but his mannerisms help him to achieve a similar effect.

 Kanaya's lusus definitely falls under this.
 It's basically a truly gigantic winged bug with a skull for a face.
 But she's such a caring guardian to Kanaya!
-Look at her as a kernelspritecomforting Kanaya◊.
+Look at her as a spritecomforting Kanaya◊.
 And Kanaya mentions reading stories to her on 12th Perigee's Eve.
 Aww.

 This is the only way to describe how Calliope looks.
-One is led to believe that she is a different and more attractive-looking species right up to her reveal, making your first reaction be "What the fuck is that thing!?", but then you realize that she's adorable.
+One is led to believe that she is a different and more attractive-looking species right up to her reveal, making your first reaction be "What the hell is that thing!?", but then you realize that she's adorable.

 About half the fanbase thinks her brother Caliborn, the juvenile form of LordEnglish, is almost as adorable.
 How can you honestly take this face◊ seriously as that of the angel of double-death?